Northeast Vulnerability Assessment

 Along with these general results, the we have developed a Climate Vulnerability Assessment Tool.

 This assessment is meant to help guide more detailed science and management actions.
 Scientists can use it to learn where more information is needed to better prepare for and respond to climate-related impacts (e.g., stock assessments, research priorities, monitoring).
 Managers can use the information on a species’ vulnerability when considering management measures.

 Background on the Northeast Fish and Shellfish Climate Vulnerability Assessment

 Climate-related changes in ocean ecosystems are impacting the nation's marine species and the people, businesses and communities that depend on them.
 Warming oceans, rising seas, and ocean acidification are impacting marine life and also disrupting fisheries and local economies.
 These impacts are expected to increase with continued changes in the planet’s climate system.
 To help reduce impacts and increase the resilience of marine resources, we are assessing the vulnerability of fish species to changing climate and ocean conditions.

 The Northeast Fish and Shellfish Climate Vulnerability Assessment was the first assessment of its kind, where our scientists applied a new climate vulnerability assessment methodology to assess the climate vulnerability of 82 fish and invertebrate species in the Northeast region.
-The results of the assessment were published in 2016 and are available here.
+The results of the assessment were published in 2016 research article A Vulnerability Assessment of Fish and Invertebrates to Climate Change on the Northeast U.S. Continental Shelf.
 Similar assessments are also underway for the Bering Sea and California Current Ecosystems.